Kishore2-1/Managing-The-Transition-To-Electric-Vehicles/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed explanation of the changes.

+---

+This comprehensive analysis and its findings have been documented and made available on GitHub, providing a valuable resource for researchers, policymakers, and practitioners in the field of urban mobility and bike-sharing systems.
+The repository includes detailed code, data visualizations, and results, promoting transparency and facilitating further research and collaboration.

+Feel free to explore the project on GitHub [here](https://github.com/Kishore2-1/Managing-The-Transition-To-Electric-Vehicles).